fabric8io/fabric8/fabric/fabric-partition/readme.md

 As mentioned above, fabric-partition module provides an implementation of the PartitionListener that creates profiles "on the fly" based on a template + partition data.

 **The template profile**
 The template profile is a profile which contains mvel templates as resources.
-The ProfileParitionListener will search for resources with the mvel extentition and will render them using the key/value pairs stored inside the assigned partition.
+The ProfilePartitionListener will search for resources with the mvel extentition and will render them using the key/value pairs stored inside the assigned partition.

 **Example Template Profile**